darrenjw/MGnifyR/README.md

 ## Basic usage
-For more detailed instructions read the associated function help and vignette (`vignette("MGNifyR")`)
+For more detailed instructions read the associated function help and vignette (`vignette("MGnifyR")`)

 ```
 library(MGnifyR)